Feeds:

 Hey All,

-Here are the news items for this past week:
+Here are the entertainment news items for this past week:

-FOX has given a second season renewal to both Alert: Missing Persons Unit and Accused.
+FOX has given The Cleaning Lady a fourth season renewal.
+The network also given Alert: Missing Persons Unit a third season renewal.
 (TV Line)

-Grey’s Anatomy has been given a season 20 renewal by ABC.
+Showtime has given a 7th season renewal to The Chi.
 (TV Line)

 TV CASTING NEWS